-Sometimes physical limitations even make it impractical to build an accurate scale-model, but there are many things that obey the same kind of differential equations.
+Sometimes physical limitations make it impractical to build an accurate scale-model, but there are many things that obey the same kind of differential equations.
 The equations that describe what happens when you push a weight suspended from a spring are the same equations that describe what happens when you shove some electricity into a capacitor through a coil of wire.
-Engineers take often advantage of this because it is usually easier to build and modify an electrical circuit in the laboratory than it is to build and modify a mechanical system in a machine shop.
+Engineers often take advantage of this because it is usually easier to build and modify an electrical circuit in the laboratory than it is to build and modify a mechanical system in a machine shop.

 For example, if a mechanical engineer is designing an airplane, he computes all the forces on the wings, how springy the wing will be, and comes up with some differential equations describing how the wing will respond to those forces.
 Then, using straightforward techniques that relate velocity to voltage, force to electric current, mass to capacitance, etc., he builds an electrical circuit whose voltages and currents are described by the same differential equations as the equations that describe the forces and motion he is interested in.
 He then tests the circuit to see if it performs the way he expected it to.
 He might make some changes to see what would happen if he made the wing stiffer, or heavier, etc. That’s much easier and cheaper than building a full-size airplane.